lijunsong/pollen-mode/README.md

 - Key-bindings in a minor mode for editing pollen files.
 - A company-mode backend for tag function completions.

-# Editing assistant
+# Editing assistance

 ## Lozenge

 Pollen mode makes it easy to insert lozenge in a non-disturbing way: insert `@` and hit the tab. `@` will be turned into lozenge.

-Along with tag function completions (see below), it is so easy to insert tag functions now.
+Along with tag function completions (see below), it is easier to insert *correct* tag functions now.

 ## Block editing